niquefa/python-to-cpp-or-java/README.md

 # Data types
 In python we are used to just declare, initialize and/or use variables without declaring its type (https://realpython.com/python-data-types/), this is because the type is assigned during the interpretation.
 In C++ (https://cplusplus.com/doc/tutorial/variables/) and java(https://www.javatpoint.com/java-variables) we usually specify the types when declaring a variable, and even inside the argument declarations inside functions(methods in java).
 Although, there are workarounds for this in both C++ (https://docs.microsoft.com/en-us/cpp/cpp/auto-cpp?view=msvc-170) and java (https://www.geeksforgeeks.org/var-keyword-in-java/), somehow we always must at least use a reserved word to declare a variable, **auto** in c++ or **var** in java for example.

-# Control structures and loops one liners:
+# Indentation and brackets

-In python we do not use brackets **{}** to group lines of code in the same level, we use indentation, but in C++ and java we must use brackets, in fact, correct indentation is desirable for good practices, but not mandatory to get the code to compile, but, we also can do one liners if we omit the brackets, for example in C++:
+In python we do not use brackets **{}** or semicolons **;** to group lines of code in the same level, we use indentation, but in C++ and java we must use brackets and semicolons, in fact, correct indentation is desirable for good practices, but not mandatory to get the code to compile and run.

+## One liners in C++ and java

+We also can do one liners if we omit the brackets, for example in C++:

 ```
  for( int i = 0; i < 10; ++i )